 Crowds & Costs

-August remains ever-crowded as the weather is little changed from the month before, visitors flowing in for the sun, festivals, and popular attractions.
-For the most part, there's no escaping the crowds along the French Riviera, Atlantic coast, and Corsica, especially over weekends and the first half of the month as the French are likely to be on holiday.
-With that in mind, confirm all reservations if you visit this month since many business owners take a break during the hot season.
+August remains ever-crowded as the weather has changed little from the month before; visitors are flowing in for the sun, festivals, and popular attractions.
+For the most part, there's no escaping the crowds along the French Riviera, Atlantic coast, and Corsica, especially over weekends and the first half of the month, as the French are likely to be on holiday.
+With that in mind, confirm all reservations if you visit this month, since many business owners take a break during the hot season.

-Book your reservations and accommodation well in advance as there's major pressure on hotels and restaurants at this time.
+Book your reservations and accommodation well in advance, as there's major pressure on hotels and restaurants now.
 Though you can find some respite in the north and interior of the country (locals having flocked to the beach), popular destinations such as Paris will continue to bustle with visitors, and hotel rates remain more costly than during low-season months.

 Where to Go

 Another option is to visit historic Compiègne over the beaches of Normandy.
-Here you’ll want to stroll through the woods where the First World War’s Armistice of 1918 was signed and visit the opulent château museum (built for Louis XV and used by Napoleon III—nephew to the Napoleon).
-And in the Ariège region of southwestern France is Mirepoix, a medieval market town that makes for a great jumping-off point to explore nearby towns like, Carcassonne and Limoux, as well as to discover the French Pyrenees.
+Here you'll want to stroll through the woods where the World War I's Armistice of 1918 was signed and visit the opulent château museum (built for Louis XV and used by Napoleon III—nephew to the Napoleon).
+And in the Ariège region of southwestern France is Mirepoix, a medieval market town that makes for a great jumping-off point to explore nearby towns like Carcassonne and Limoux, as well as to discover the French Pyrenees.

 Chat with a local specialist who can help organize your trip.